Cyber-Pearl/ctf-writeups/udctf2023/reverseengineering/classiccheckers/README.md

 (print (checkFlag "FLAGHERE"))
 ```

-The code was written in Lisp.
-Lisp, a family of programming languages known for their unique syntax and strong support for symbolic reasoning and recursion.
+The code was written in Lisp, a family of programming languages known for their unique syntax and strong support for symbolic reasoning and recursion.
 In this specific code snippet, a function named checkFlag is defined, which takes a single argument (input) and performs a series of conditional checks on it.
 If all the conditions are met, the function returns t (true), indicating that the input string satisfies the specified criteria.

 Breaking down the conditions step by step: